bihealth/reev/docs/doc_manual.rst

 Basic information
 =================

-.. _doc_manual_gene_pathogenicity:

 This card shows the basic information for a gene such as its symbol, name, and a short summary that we took from the NCBI gene overview.
-At the bottom of the card, you can find link-outs to other websites describing the gene, such as searching pubmed, ENSEMBK, NCBI, UniProt and MGI.
+At the bottom of the card, you can find link-outs to other websites describing the gene, such as searching pubmed, ENSEMBL, NCBI, UniProt and MGI.
 At the very right of this link-outs you find a link to REEV's gene detail view (detailed view of a gene's properties without any specific variant information).

 Note that you can also click on "More" on the lower right of the card to show additional information on the gene: